 Over the course of the year, several positions became vacant including the Staff Development Officer of Training, Law Enforcement Trainer position, and Volunteer Services Coordinator.
 WET gained approval to refill these vacant positions.
 Concerted efforts were made to recruit and fill these positions and we gladly welcomed and on boarded new staff.
-In the interim and during staffing transitions, responsibilities and assignments were shifted onto existing team members which, at times, has had an impact on our ability effectively execute our programming.
+In the interim and during staffing transitions, responsibilities and assignments were shifted onto existing team members.